 If it is necessary to delay the opening of school, the district's automated call system will also be activated by SPS with "Delayed Opening" information.
-Notification will also be posted on the district website scit.org.
+Notification will also be posted on the District's website.

 Emergency School Closing- Policy: EBCD